 Since the early 1900s, when women began to call for better working conditions, higher pay, and the opportunity to vote, International Women’s Day has been honored.
 Nowadays, women have achieved enormous strides in various spheres of life, such as politics, the workplace, health, and education.
 Women still experience discrimination, assault, and other types of injustice due to gender inequality, though.
+Here we will discuss, how women are transforming the construction industry.

 Every year on March 8th, International Women’s Day is observed to honor women’s accomplishments, promote gender equality, and spur people to act against the prejudice and inequality women suffer worldwide.
 On this day, we celebrate the social, economic, cultural, and political accomplishments of women while also raising awareness of the continued difficulties and obstacles that women currently confront.